Written by: Greg Ellifritz

 Here are the numbers:

-I’m happy to report a slight improvement in my statistics this year.
-Both the number of thefts from cars and the percentage of unlocked vehicles dropped.
-In only three cases did thieves actually break a window to steal something.
-In each of those cases, the item(s) stolen were expensive (all laptop computers) and clearly within view from the outside of the vehicle.
+This is the first year since I have been tracking that 100% of vehicle thefts occurred in unlocked vehicles.
+Not a single car window was broken to steal anything.
+I find that absolutely shocking.
 You can safely assume that if there is nothing visible to steal in your car, thieves won’t break windows just to check.
 On the other hand, if you leave your doors unlocked, thieves will open the door and see what they can find.
 As the title of the article says: Lock your damn doors!
 If you don’t want your crap stolen, keep your doors locked and valuables out of sight.

 While most residents think it’s mischievous teens stealing from cars, that really isn’t the case anymore.
 Twenty years ago, almost all car break-ins were kids looking for pocket change or something they could quickly sell for beer money.
 Now it’s almost all adult heroin addicts who are breaking into cars.
 We catch these thieves on a regular basis and I can’t remember the last one I’ve dealt with that wasn’t hooked on heroin.

-Locking doors should be common sense, but for 17 of our residents last month, it wasn’t.
+Locking doors should be common sense, but for 28 of our residents last month, it wasn’t.
 Want to see how a thief operates?
 Check out this surveillance video from a friend.
 He has cameras trained on his vehicles in the driveway and on the street.
 Here is footage of a thief checking his car doors.
-Take note that the thief, in his quest to look “casual” barely even looks inside.
+Take note that the thief, in his quest to look “casual” barely even looks into the car.
 He’s just checking for unlocked doors.
 If he finds one, he’ll look for valuables from the inside.